-A health savings account (HSA) allows you to contribute pretax dollars, and that money grows and is distributed tax free if used for qualified medical expenses.
+A health savings account (HSA) allows you to contribute pretax dollars to the account, and that money grows and is distributed tax free if used for qualified medical expenses.
 Another bonus of HSAs is that they allow investors to save for future health care expenses in retirement.
-Individuals can contribute a maximum of \$4,150 for self-only coverage and \$8,300 in family coverage for 2024.
+Individuals can contribute a maximum of \$4,300 for self-only coverage and \$8,550 for family coverage in 2025.
 Those age 55 or older can contribute an additional \$1,000.9